The Role of Sea Freight Logistics in Global Supply Chain Management

 Sea freight logistics is a common shipping method, especially when goods need to travel a long distance.
 How does this shipping method fit into the supply chain as a whole?
 Here we’ll discuss what sea freight logistics is, how it fits into the supply chain, the pros and cons of using sea freight shipping, and some tips for choosing the right sea freight forwarder.

 Sea freight logistics is a process that involves the planning and transportation of freight by cargo ship.
 Most often, freight is loaded onto containers that are placed on an ocean carrier.
 Containers are then moved via ocean to their destination.

 This mode of transportation is often aided by a sea freight forwarder or an agent that facilitates ocean freight shipments using their unique knowledge base and connections to ensure cost-effective and efficient services.
-Sea freight services are commonly used to ship raw materials or components from Asia to factories and/or warehouses in Europe, North America or Australia.
+Sea freight services are commonly used to ship raw materials or components from Asia to factories and/or warehouses in Europe or North America.

 How Does Sea Freight Fit into the Supply Chain?